Focus and Scope

 Annual Overseas US$75 Sri Lanka LKR1400

 The journal is published with funds supplied by the Faculty of Management and Finance, University of Colombo, Sri Lanka.
+However, the faculty administration does not involve in the editorial decision making of the CBJ which is vested solely in the Editorial Board of the journal.

 This journal is available for LOCKSS harvesting, to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 See LOCKSS harvesting start page.